Asmara Maekel, Eritrea Travel Guide

 Wander through residential areas to observe local life and discover less prominent but equally interesting modernist houses and gardens.

-Capture modernist architecture in the soft light of early morning.
+Capture modernist building design in the soft light of early morning.
 Focus on architectural elements, vintage cars, and unique signage.

 This iconic Futurist petrol station often appears in photographs of Asmara.
 It makes for an outstanding photo opportunity.